Where: 2.5 miles south of Melton Mowbray, Leicestershire.

 6. (7.3 miles) SK762085

-Turn right onto the track and descend to a ford (look out for the manhole cover on the right on the way down for a little jump!).
+Turn right onto the track and descend to a ford.
 Follow the track

 up to a T-junction.
 Turn right and ascend tarmac back to Somerby.
 Turn left at the end of the avenue (you have been here previously so should recognise it) and follow the road back to Burrough